rihck/java-11-certification/bookNotes.md

 #### Tracing Eligibility
 The JVM waits patiently and monitors each object until it determines that the code no longer needs that memory.
 An object will remain on the heap until it is no longer reachable.
 It's not reachable when:

-* The object no longer has any references pointing to it.
+* :ballot_box_with_check: The object no longer has any references pointing to it.
-* All references to the object have gone out of scope.
+* :ballot_box_with_check: All references to the object have gone out of scope.

 **PS:** Check the book on `Page 66` for more visual examples.

 ---
 <a id="c2-objects-and-references"/></a>
 #### Objects vs. References
-* Object: Sits on the heap and does not have a name.
+* *Object*: Sits on the heap and does not have a name.
 Therefore, you have no way to access an object except through a reference.
-* Reference: reference is a variable that has a name and can be used to access the contents of an object.
+* *Reference*: reference is a variable that has a name and can be used to access the contents of an object.
 A reference can be assigned to another reference, passed to a method, or returned from a method.

 **PS:** References may or may not be created on the heap, all references are the same size no matter they data type.

 ---
 <a id="c2-gc-finalize"/></a>
 #### finalize()
-:bangbang: **Exame Tip:**
+:bangbang: **Exam Tip:**
 > This topic is no longer on the exam.

 * Java allows objects to implement a method called finalize(), the garbage collector would call the finalize() method once.